 Then you hold the spring bar chain vertically to measure where you need to seat the brackets onto the A-frame.
 Secure the brackets’ set screw finger tight plus a quarter of a turn with the locking bolt.

 Now it’s time to tension the spring bars.
 Lift the rig up on the van’s jockey wheel to higher than level – it’ll make the job much easier.
 Then you need to estimate how many links of the chain you need for the correct tension – here we used five links.

 Make sure that your feet are not under the spring bar, the hollow tube supplied with the WDH kit to lift the bracket piece over centre.
 Then you just need to slide the locking clips into position.
 Make sure that the spring bars are directly under the collars, then measure the vehicle and van again.
 The rear of the vehicle can be up to about 25mm lower than the front; if it’s lower than that, use less links in the spring bar chains (to increase tension).

 The result of fitting the WDH?
 Measurements were 8mm higher at the front and 20mm lower at the rear – well within the 25mm guideline.

-The spring bars need to be lubricated each day at their pivot point (where they are fitted to the hitch) and the use operating instruction (which, unfortunately few caravanners adhere to) is to release tension on the spring bars when driving over steep driveways, wash-outs or deep spoon drains.
+The spring bars need to be lubricated each day at their pivot point (where they are fitted to the hitch) and the use operating instruction (which, unfortunately, few caravanners adhere to) is to release the tension on the spring bars when driving over steep driveways, wash-outs or deep spoon drains.